baumschubser/mhc/README.md

 * Makes it possible to send HTTP bodies (for POST requests)
 * comes with the Netbeans obfuscator plugin (and the correct ProGuard version) that is necessary
 * updates the Readme to save you hours of research that I had to go through
+* backports fixes for all known security issues.

 # Setup